tbonelaforge/spread-out/README.md

 There are 'forces' provided by being close to other dots, being outside the bounding box, and being outside a bounding circle, which all combine to compute any given trajectory.

+When all dots stay relatively still, we call it good, and stop the update loop.

+1. Download the code, and open the 'spread-out.html' file in a browser
+2. Use query parameters to specify how many dots n are to be laid out, e.g.

+spred-out.html?n=48